-Ash Lawn-Highland partners with the Virginia Festival of the Book (www.vabook.org) in an ever-popular annual book talk on a subject relating to James Monroe and his long career in public service.
-(Did you know, for example, that Monroe held more elected offices than any other President?)
-On March 23 at 1:30 p.m., historian Alan Taylor will discuss his newest book entitled The Internal Enemy: Slavery and War in Virginia, 1772-1832.
+Ash Lawn-Highland partners with the Virginia Festival of the Book in an ever-popular annual book talk on a subject relating to James Monroe and his long career in public service.
+(Did you know, for example, that Monroe held more elected offices than any other president?)

-Don’t miss Ash Lawn-Highland’s Annual Sheep Shearing at 10 a.m. on Saturday, April 19!
+Don’t miss Ash Lawn-Highland’s Annual Sheep Shearing!
 Watch as our sheep don their new spring coats and try your hand at carding and spinning!
-You’ll even learn about embroidery, needlework, and natural dyes from the Monroe era.
-For more information call (434) 293-8000.
+Learn about embroidery, needlework, and natural dyes from the Monroe era.
+You’ll even get to meet our lambs.